MRTRALHA/wifibroadcast_osd/README.md

 # Telemetry Protocols

-Currently supports Frsky D-Series Protocol and Light Telemetry (LTM).
-Mavlink and others might follow later.
+Currently supports Frsky D-Series Protocol, MavLink and Light Telemetry (LTM)

 # Possible issues
 1) The AHI might indicate the opposite direction.
 This can be fixed by changing this part in render.c